cosmicvarta/cosmicvarta.github.io/_pages/about.md

 # What is CosmicVarta?

 Astronomy is truly a global subject.
-The boundaries between the nations, people, ethnicities do not exist for  astonomers.
+The boundaries between the nations, people, ethnicities do not exist for astronomers.
 We all think of the entire humankind as one.
-Hence, it becomes necessary and a responsibility for profesional astronomers to present a platform where the authentic research being carried out is presented and discussed in language which a 'non-expert' individual can understand.
-Moreover, while high quality research is communicated through the  reputed journals, the students who are not dealing with he subject on a day to day basis might find it diiffuciut to grasp.
+Hence, it becomes necessary and a responsibility for professional astronomers to present a platform where the authentic research being carried out is presented and discussed in language which a *non-expert* individual can understand.
+Moreover, while high quality research is communicated through the reputed journals, the students who are not dealing with the subject on a day to day basis might find it difficult to grasp.

-We thought over this problem and came up with **CosmicVarta** as an online platform where we simplify the current astronomical research being carried out so that people from every background can grasp the essence of the results. **CosmicVarta**  is intended to be a portal where the current research is presented ina simplified way and subsequently discussed by people so that everyone can have a glimpse into the excitng world of astronomical research.
-Through this portal, we will present reviews of recently published articles, interviews with the eminent scientists working in the field of astornomy and astrophysics all over India and also serve as a platofmr to discuss the research in a simplied manner.
+We thought over this problem and came up with **CosmicVarta** as an online platform where we simplify the current astronomical research being carried out so that people from every background can grasp the essence of the results. **CosmicVarta** is intended to be a portal where the current research is presented in a simplified way and subsequently discussed by people so that everyone can have a glimpse into the exciting world of astronomical research.
+Through this portal, we will present reviews of recently published articles, interviews with the eminent scientists working in the field of astronomy and astrophysics all over India and also serve as a platform to discuss the research in a simplified manner.

-Research in astronomy is pursued at only a handful of research insitututes, hence prospective students may often find it challenging to find relevant information.
-Through this portal you may find information regarding the various career options available, various positions available at astronomy institues in india and the other related information.
-This portal will also serve as a information hub regarding various softwares and databases that are available to be used by the public for free.
-We can even help students who are  looking for short term projects using such huge volume of data by connecting with the scientists working actively in that area of research.
+Research in astronomy is pursued at only a handful of research institutes, hence prospective students may often find it challenging to find relevant information.
+Through this portal you may find information regarding the various career options available, various positions available at astronomy institutes in India and other related information.
+This portal will also serve as an information hub regarding various softwares and databases that are available to be used by the public for free.
+We can even help students who are looking for short term projects using such a huge volume of data by connecting with the scientists working actively in that area of research.

-Come join us on a journey which will take you the wonderful world of stars, galaxies and beyond; and feel enthralled by unlocking of the keys to the mysteries of the universe which the scientists are doing on a daily basis.
+Come join us on a journey which will take you to the wonderful world of stars, galaxies and beyond; and feel enthralled by unlocking the keys to the mysteries of the universe which the scientists are doing on a daily basis.

 # Who  are we?